DmitriyEshenko/accel-ppp-docs/ipoe.rst

 **l4-redirect-ip-pool=<pool name>**
     By default is not defined.

     Allocates ip address from specified pool name if radius rejects access.
-Pool must be sets in section `[ippool]`
+Pool must be sets in section `[ip-pool]`

 **agent-remote-id=<identifier>**
     By default is not defined.